jimorc/design_guidelines/coding_guidelines/capitalisation_conventions.md

 Most compound words and terms are treaed as single words.

 **✓ Do** treat common compound words as a single word.
-Use a current dictionary if necessary to determine if a compound word is written in closed form
+Use a current dictionary if necessary to determine if a compound word is written in closed form.

 Here are some examples: